I am on the Waitlist – what do I do now?

 How will I be disadvantaged if I am selected off the Waitlist?
 What will I have missed?

 You will not be disadvantaged at all.
 Once you are admitted, you will be treated like all other students in our first-year class.
-Orientation sessions for first-year students occur throughout the summer.
+Orientation sessions for first-year students occur virtually.
 Housing is available for all first-year students and housing assignments are not finalized until late summer.
 Your eligibility for financial aid will not change.
 However, you may want to contact your financial aid counselor in the Financial Aid Office as soon as you are admitted to see how the timing of an award, if any, may be affected.

 Should I consider going elsewhere and transferring to SMU?